Circus of Strange

 Circus of Strange is a fictional organization appearing in American comic books published by DC Comics.

 Publication history

-The Circus of Strange first appeared in Batman and Robin #1 (August 2009), and were created by Grant Morrison and Frank Quitely.
+The Circus of Strange first appeared in Batman and Robin #1 (August 2009), and was created by Grant Morrison and Frank Quitely.

 Fictional team history

 The Circus of Strange is a criminal group led by Professor Pyg which first became known to Batman and Robin when they captured one of its members, Mister Toad.
 When the Circus of Strange members Big Top, Phosphorus Rex, Siam, and the Dollotrons storm the Gotham City Police Department, Batman and Robin help to fight them; four police officers were killed and six other police officers were injured.
 During a training exercise, Robin is captured by the Dollotrons.
 Batman discovers that Pyg is planning to make specific people into his Dollotrons.
 When Robin regains consciousness, he meets Pyg, who prepares to transform him into a Dollotron.
 When Batman arrives, Robin breaks free and helps to defeat Pyg.

 Following The New 52 continuity reboot, the Circus of Strange members are shown to be a part of Leviathan.